-• The econometric approach in this paper contains an interesting methodological innovation.

-• On the one hand, it applies two-step CCP methods to estimate some parameters of the model - nothing new here.

-• Interestingly, it also uses data on tansaction prices of ships in the second hand market.

-• Under the assumption that the transaction price represents the value of the ship, MK uses these data to avoid the computation of (some) present values..

-• The assumptions are that: ships are homogeneous (per size and age); the second hand market is very liquid, with many agents; and almost zero transaction costs.
+- The econometric approach in this paper contains an interesting methodological innovation. - On the one hand, it applies two-step CCP methods to estimate some parameters of the model nothing new here. - Interestingly, it also uses data on tansaction prices of ships in the second hand market. - Under the assumption that the transaction price represents the value of the ship, MK uses these data to avoid the computation of (some) present values. - Assumptions: ships are homogeneous (per size and age); no informational frictions or transactions costs in the second hand market.
 Then, the secondhand transaction price must equal the value of the ship.